rklaehn/radixtree/README.md

 So a very simple example where a RadixTree is very useful is word completion from a very large dictionary.

-Benchmarks can be run using
+The benchmarks are the 109583 words of the english language from  [here](http://www-01.sil.org/linguistics/wordlists/english/wordlist/wordsEn.txt).
+They can be run using
 ```
 sbt coreJVM/test:run
 ```